leanghoun/leanghoun.github.io/docs/collections/coding/nova.md

 ## Extensions of Particular Interest

 ### Prettier
-But I'm getting a "NPM not installed" warning.
+~~But I'm getting a "NPM not installed" warning.~~ Node.js installed and Prettier works now, but it messes with Just the Docs theme that I'm using for this GitHub Page.
+Disabled for this project.

 ## References
 * [Product Page](https://nova.app/)